Macrometacorp/docs/docs/search/getting-started-search.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page guides you through creating your first search view.
+This page guides you through creating your first search view. the quickstart tutorial .
+Created during the [Quickstart tutorial](https://www.macrometa.com/docs/quickstart).

 In this getting started guide, you will add search functionality to the Address Book app that you build in the [Macrometa Quickstart](https://www.macrometa.com/docs/quickstart).